skn3/forme/README.md

 You can see in this example we are now allowing the component to apply custom labels via the params object.
 As with every other part of forme, we are trying not to dictate how you should work.
 With this component approach you can customise your own plugin system!

-Components have one more thing to consider, *how do we set the value of a component?* This could be achieved by storing the value as a `component().param('value', 'myValue')` but instead we have provided a `component().value()` method.
-This value is provided to `.compose()` handlers in `details.value`.
-It is upto your own code how to process the value provided.
+Components have one more thing to consider, *how do we set the value of a component?* This could be achieved by storing the value as a `component().param('value', 'myValue')` but instead we have provided `component().value()`.
+This value is passed to `.compose()` handlers in `details.value`.
 Remember this is just the default `input.value()`, after a form submits the value will be different as you will have active form data.

 ## <a name="apiReference"></a> API Reference